Grad school | June 20, 2022 | Lisa Litant

 • Sign up for any available discounts, like auto debit, that your servicer offers, so you can save money.

 Your grace/separation period is all about planning.
-The more you can do during your grace or separation period to prepare for your full monthly payments, the smoother your transition can be.
+The more you can do during your grace or separation period to prepare for your monthly payments, the smoother your transition can be.
 And you’ll be on your way to paying off your student loans in full.

-footnote Sallie Mae does not provide, and these materials are not meant to convey financial, tax, or legal advice.
-Sallie Mae makes no claims about the accuracy or adequacy of this information.
-These materials may not reflect Sallie Mae’s view or endorsement.
+footnote Sallie Mae does not provide, and these materials are not meant to convey, financial, tax, or legal advice.
 Consult your own financial advisor, tax advisor, or attorney about your specific circumstances.
-Reproduction without explicit permission is prohibited.

 footnote External links and third party references are provided for informational purposes only.
 Sallie Mae cannot guarantee the accuracy of the information provided by any third parties and assumes no responsibility for any errors or omissions contained therein.
 Any copyrights, trademarks and/or service marks used in these materials are the property of their respective owners.